-SPAN 101 Elementary Spanish I Fundamentals of Spanish pronunciation, the building of basic vocabulary and patterns, oral work studies in structure, and reading selections.
-Not open to native speakers or students who have h three or more years of high school Spanish.
+SPAN 101 Elementary Spanish I

+Fundamentals of Spanish pronunciation, the building of basic vocabulary and patterns, oral work, studies in structure, and reading selections.
+Not open to native speakers or students who have had three or more years of high school Spanish.
 Course meets three hours of foreign language graduation requirement.

-SPAN 102 Elementary Spanish II A continuation of Spanish I, with increased attention to grammar and writing.
+SPAN 102 Elementary Spanish II

+A continuation of Spanish I, with increased attention to grammar and writing.
 Not open to native speakers or students who have had four years of high school Spanish.
-Course meets three hour Foreign Language graduation requirement.
-Prerequisite: SPAN 101 with a grade of C or higher, of three years of high school Spanish.
-SPAN 103 Elementary Spanish III 3 The development of the ability to use the language by oral-aural drills and readings, and beginni emphasis on writing compositions.
+Course meets three hours of Foreign Language graduation requirement.
+Prerequisite: SPAN 101 with a grade of C or higher, or three years of high school Spanish.

+SPAN 103 Elementary Spanish III

+The development of the ability to use the language by oral-aural drills and readings, and beginning emphasis on writing compositions.
 Native speakers enrolling in Spanish courses will begin with SPAN 103.
 Prerequisite: SPAN 102 with a grade of C or higher.

-3 hrs. ing SPAN 104 Elementary Spanish IV Continued development of the ability to use the language at the intermediate level, with more advanced grammar, and readings with a focus on a continued emphasis on writing in Spanish.
+SPAN 104 Elementary Spanish IV

+Continued development of the ability to use the language at the intermediate level, with more advanced grammar, and readings with a focus on a continued emphasis on writing in Spanish.
 Prerequisite: SPAN 103 with a grade of C or higher.

-3 hrs.
-SPAN 110 Spanish for Medical Personnel 3 Introduction to Spanish grammar with emphasis on basic communication; vocabulary for hospita use; knowledge of cultural characteristics of Spanish-speaking groups within the U.S. 3 hrs.
-SPAN 111 Spanish for Law Enforcement Personnel Introduction to Spanish grammar for basic communication; emphasis on law enforcement terminology, legal instructions.
-Introduction to cultural characteristics and heritage of Spanish- speaking groups within the U.S. 3 hrs.
-SPAN 112 Spanish for Social-Service Workers 3 Introduction to Spanish grammar with emphasis on basic communication; vocabulary emphasize social problems; government aid to the disadvantaged, medical health, diet, and problems of consumers.
-3 hrs. es SPAN 203 Spanish Conversation I Conversational Spanish using cultural-based materials and readings emphasizing the four skills: speaking, listening, reading, and writing, as well as a review of elementary and intermediate Spanish-level grammatical points.
+SPAN 110 Spanish for Medical Personnel

+Introduction to Spanish grammar with emphasis on basic communication; vocabulary for hospital use; knowledge of cultural characteristics of Spanish-speaking groups within the U.S.

+SPAN 111 Spanish for Law Enforcement Personnel

+Introduction to Spanish grammar for basic communication; emphasis on law enforcement terminology, legal instructions.
+Introduction to cultural characteristics and heritage of Spanish-speaking groups within the U.S.

+SPAN 112 Spanish for Social-Service Workers

+Introduction to Spanish grammar with emphasis on basic communication; vocabulary emphasizes social problems; government aid to the disadvantaged, medical health, diet, and problems of consumers.

+SPAN 203 Spanish Conversation I

+Conversational Spanish using cultural-based materials and readings emphasizing the four skills: speaking, listening, reading, and writing, as well as a review of elementary and intermediate Spanish-level grammatical points.
 Prerequisite: SPAN 104 with a grade of C or higher.

-3 hrs.
-SPAN 204 Spanish Composition/Conversation and Culture Oral and written composition; review of more difficult grammatical constructions and idioms.
-Oral practice in everyday Spanish, discussion, idiomatic usage, listening comprehension, speaking, a well as the introduction of elementary-level Spanish-American and Peninsular literature.
-Prerequ SPAN 104 with a grade of C or higher.
-IS SPAN 305 Advanced Spanish Conversation and Composition I 3 Intensive study of comprehension, pronunciation, and grammar with brief written compositions a oral dialogues.
+SPAN 204 Spanish Composition/Conversation and Culture

+Oral and written composition; review of more difficult grammatical constructions and idioms.
+Oral practice in everyday Spanish, discussion, idiomatic usage, listening comprehension, speaking, as well as the introduction of elementary-level Spanish-American and Peninsular literature.
+Prerequisite: SPAN 104 with a grade of C or higher.

+SPAN 305 Advanced Spanish Conversation and Composition

+Intensive study of comprehension, pronunciation, and grammar with brief written compositions and oral dialogues.
 Prerequisite: SPAN 102.

-3 hrs.
-Ind SPAN 306 Commercial Spanish Composition of Spanish business correspondence; translating technical writing and commercial documents; documentary credits; international business transactions.
+SPAN 306 Commercial Spanish

+Composition of Spanish business correspondence; translating technical writing and commercial documents; documentary credits; international business transactions.
 Prerequisite: SPAN 305.
-3 hrs.